Portland, Victoria: Aviation

-Community
+Media

 Radio

 Community radio station 3RPC-FM 99.3 is located opposite The Arts Company, on the corner of Richmond Street, and broadcasts to the majority of the Shire of Glenelg.
 This too lends itself to the promotion of the city's various performances, exhibitions and cultural events.
 Each week volunteer presenters write and produce many hours of on-air entertainment covering arts, culture, sport, community news and special interest programs.

 Portland tourist radio station is WAVE-FM, broadcasting easy listening music, news and information about local attractions.

 Arts & culture

 Mosaic work fostered by community arts programs.
 This seat is located in beachfront Bentinck Street.

 Portland has a vibrant cultural diversity, with many potters, painters, musicians, quilters, lead lighters, wood-turners, photographers, cinematographers, multi-media artists, print-makers, jewellers, sculptors, actors and writers.
 Many of these talents come together under the banners of CEMA Inc (Council for Encouragement of Music and the Arts), or the associated The Arts Company.

 The Portland Art Centre, on the corner of Glenelg and Bentinck Streets, incorporates a gallery and theatre, where local and visiting performances are regularly staged.

 The Arts Company is located in the heritage precinct of Portland in refurbished old buildings in Julia Street.
 Along with community workshops and studios, local artists' works are also for sale.
 The Arts Company also has accommodation and studios for the artist in residence programs.